A Video is Worth 10,000 Words: Training and Benchmarking with Diverse Captions for Better Long Video Retrieval: Benchmark Results

-All this automatic and human analysis leads us to conclude that the captions we generate in our novel paradigm are diverse, robust, and, as we will continue to demonstrate, very useful.
+From Section \ref{subsec:pipeline_analysis}, we conclude that the captions we generate in our paradigm are diverse and robust.
+In this section we demonstrate that they are useful for benchmarking the text-to-video retrieval performance of video-language models.